aaronkollasch/photomanager/README.md

 so the library is portable, and the same database can be shared across library copies.
 Recommended syncing tools are `rsync` and `rclone`.

-Importing and collection can be repeated as new sources of photos are found and collected.
+Indexing and collection can be repeated as new sources of photos are found and collected.

 ### Verify stored photos against bit rot or modification